 Reinforce the purpose of implementing student surveys.
 Trying out a new practice can seem stressful, and many teachers will be concerned about adding one more thing to their workload.
 Be clear on the purpose of student surveys, reinforcing how they will benefit your teachers in the classroom.

 "As the time for surveys approached, Dr. Lombardi reminded us and we talked about their purpose again," says Hess.

 Be clear about the process of implementing student surveys.
 Be transparent with your teachers about what implementing this practice will entail, what their role in it will be, and the support they'll have.

 - What will administering the student survey look like?

 - What will reviewing the student feedback look like?

 - Are these evaluative surveys that will impact their job security?

-If you're a teacher and want to adopt this practice in your classroom right away, here are tips on how to create your own questions.
+Step 3.
+Create Your Schoolwide Survey: If you're a teacher and want to adopt this practice in your classroom right away, you can use the Trinidad Garza survey—or use these tips on how to create your own questions.